andelkocvjetkovic/andjelko.dev/src/pages/index.md

 It's going to be released soon, but if you want to see it in action, send me an email [andjelko.cvjetkovic@gmail.com](mailto:andjelko.cvjetkovic@gmail.com) and I'll send you an invitation.

-My last recent project was a one page web site for [ALJ Enterprise](https://alj-web.vercel.app/en), project is still under development, so I'll update this when it is finished.